lamini-ai/llm-classifier/README.md

 # LLM Classifier - Instantly classify data with [Lamini](https://lamini.ai) & Llama 2

 Train a new classifier with just a prompt.
+No data needed -- but add data to boost, if you have it.

 ```bash
 ./train.sh